GustavoCCarrillo/Textbook--Finder/Prototype/README.prototype.md

 - Enter a ISBN number or Title of a book into input fields to begin search.
 - When ready, click "Search" to search through different search engines in one.
+- This page displays a search input mechanism with usel information about how to begin your search.

 <img width="319" alt="PrototypeFirstPage" src="https://user-images.githubusercontent.com/20195657/91648646-c7c95380-ea1e-11ea-8a38-84daa2b2347e.PNG">